programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 If the 'Jars of Papua' featured realistic models of jars that the user needed to place at their correct site, it would benefit from providing a way to ensure that the user can first view the correct placements.
 Alternatively, clues could be given to encourage the user to study the models, resulting in less reliance on memory.

-For this lesson, you will rely on the models being coloured by how they are made (build technique) to help the user match vessels to sites.
+For this lesson, you will rely on the models being coloured according to their method of construction (building technique) to help users match vessels to sites.
 This information is provided in the site information panel.
-The decoration style information may also help with matches.
-The approach of having models matched to information panels could have been done without the use of a map of New Guinea, but including the map helps reinforce the idea that the people of Papua New Guinea (and West Papua) made pots (and in many cases still do) and that there is a large variety in the material culture between the different communities.
+The decoration style information may also help with making matches.
+While it would be possible to match models to information panels without using a map of New Guinea, including the map helps reinforce the connection between the vessels and the communities that made them, and highlights the diversity of material culture across Papua New Guinea (and West Papua).

 If you are planning to design a game consider consulting guides such as Schell (2015), which discuss aspects in game design such as the roles of skill versus chance, rewards, punishments and scoring.
 Schell (2015) distinguishes 'puzzles' as "head" (thinking) games rather than "hand" (co-ordination and reaction) games.
 They outline 10 "puzzle principles" which include: making the puzzle aim clear; making it easy for the player to know where to start; providing an indication of player progress; avoiding the game appearing unsolveable; varying difficulty; maximising the players choices in which order they do the different steps; having puzzles within puzzles; providing hints; providing the solution; and being careful of puzzles that have a trick or require the player to change the way they are interpreting the puzzle.